Fathat-Training/starwars-api-backend-skeleton/training-docs/auth.md

     We'll be using this function more when it comes to our 'users'

     That's a wrap for our authentication section.
-Take your time to goi over what we have done and ensure a comprehensive understanding.
+Take your time to go over what we have done and ensure a comprehensive understanding.

 </details>